MathieuAR-GDPSFH/community-guide/phpmyadmin/banning.md

 ![image](https://github.com/xavwashere/community-guide/assets/97399129/4fcc74bf-e7c3-4065-8b03-4cf7866c0364)

 11. Next, you'll need to find the user's ID.
 You can find this by going to their profile in your GDPS and looking at the bottom of the window.
-You should be able to click on it and it will copy it.

 12. Paste it into the textbox and press Go.